json-schema-org/json-schema-spec/jsonschema-core.md

 Instances and schemas are both frequently written by untrusted third parties, to be deployed on public Internet servers.
-Validators should take care that the parsing and validating against schemas does not consume excessive system resources.
+Implementations should take care that the parsing and evaluating against schemas does not consume excessive system resources.
-Validators MUST NOT fall into an infinite loop.
+Implementations MUST NOT fall into an infinite loop.

 A malicious party could cause an implementation to repeatedly collect a copy of a very large value as an annotation.
 Implementations SHOULD guard against